kennygrant/bestiary/scope.md

 ## Naked Returns

 In go, naked returns \(the use of the keyword return without parameters\) will return the current state of the named return values.
 This is sometimes used as a shortcut to avoid specifying what is returned.
 Try to avoid using naked returns, they are unclear, particularly within or at the end of a large function.
 Instead specify exactly what will be returned, and use nil for values when returning an error.

+## Prefer synchronous functions

+Try to write synchronous functions, which can then be transformed by use of the go keyword into asynchronous ones.
+Do not attempt to make your API async by default by using go keywords within library functions.
+It is easy to add concurrency with the go keyword, but impossible to remove it if a function uses it internally.